Paralyzed

 Ready to get out of survival mode and feel like yourself again?

-When your body is stuck in a frozen, shut-down state, even the smallest next step can feel overwhelming.
+When your body is stuck in a frozen, paralyzed state, even the smallest next step can feel overwhelming.

 You might want to exercise, go for a walk, or take a yoga class to feel better—but not all movement helps.
-In fact, the wrong kind of movement can leave you feeling even more depleted instead of grounded.
+In fact, the wrong kind of movement can leave you feeling even more overwhelmed or agitated instead of grounded.

 Without understanding your nervous system, it’s easy to stay stuck—unsure of what your body actually needs in the moment.
 You may find yourself overthinking, avoiding decisions, or mindlessly scrolling on your phone… instead of doing the one thing that would help you feel safe, energized, and back in balance.